coconatsuki/odin-flight-booker/README.md

 - Then, he could enter all the passengers information in an other form.

+- Finally, the user can enter the billing information.
+This was made possible with the 'Stripe' gem.

 I also had to set up complex associations, so that I could get all the departing or arriving flights of an airport, and the origin and destination of each flight.